Cinema of Syria: 2000s

 The 2000s, unfolded as the golden age of Syrian cinema, marked by influential releases like Bab al-Hara, Bokaat Daw, and the notable rise of Syrian actors, including Sulaf Fawakherji, Sulafa Memar, Jummana Mourad, Dima Kandalaft, and Amal Arfa.

 In 2006, Ala Tool al-Ayam brought together eminent Syrian actors, such as Sulaf Fawakherji, Taim Hassan, Ayman Zeidan, and Maxim Khalil.
 Bab al-Hara, a classic series, garnered immense popularity, particularly during the sacred month of Ramadan.
 The show starred Sulaf Fawakherji and Sulafa Memar.

 In 2008 was released Dayaa Dayaa, featuring Bassem Yakhour and Nidal Sigri, and in 2009, Sabaya in 2009e.

 2010s

 As the Syrian Civil War commenced, this period witnessed a significant disruption in the production of numerous shows.
 The conflict, which began in 2011, had a profound impact on the entertainment industry, leading to the cessation of several television programs.

 By 2015, the landscape of Syrian television underwent a notable shift, exemplified by shows like Bokaat Daw, which approached the Syrian Civil War with humor.
 Notably, some shows creatively addressed the shortage of male actors due to military conscription, featuring storylines where women assumed traditionally male roles, and highlighting the impact of wartime circumstances on daily life.
 Senne Oula Zawaj, released in 2017, emerged as a major success, showcasing the notable performances of Dana Jabr and Yazan Al Sayed.
+During the same period, Syrian cinema also reached unprecedented international visibility.
+Filmmaker Feras Fayyad became the first Syrian director to receive an Academy Award nomination, and remains the only Syrian filmmaker to have been nominated twice, for Last Men in Aleppo (2017) and The Cave (2019), marking a significant moment for Syrian representation in global cinema.